-- If there is a will and no qualifying personal representative – then the following people qualify:
+- If there are a will and no qualifying personal representative – then the following people qualify:

 - A devisee (someone with an interest in the estate) if there is just one devisee

-- A devisee chosen by the court if there is more than one devisee
+- A devisee is chosen by the court if there is more than one devisee

 - If the decedent didn’t have a will (is intestate) – then the following appointments qualify: